 Then we gain another unique perspective of Bagan by traveling by horse-drawn carriage ride through the archaeological zone.
 Witnessing the morning sun illuminating the ancient temples of Bagan is an unforgettable experience.
-We’ll see Damayangyi Temple and visit Khayminga Temple for a panoramic view of our surroundings.
-We'll also make a diversion to a local village to see how palm sugar is made.
+We’ll see Damayangyi Temple, watch locals making palm sugar, and visit Khayminga Temple for a panoramic view of our surroundings.
 Then we’ll return to the hotel for lunch on our own.

-We break for lunch, taking an orientation drive along the way, and then explore more of Mandalay, including Shwenandaw Monastery and Kuthodaw Pagoda.
+We return to Mandalay to eat lunch at a local restaurant.
+After settling in at our hotel, we explore more of Mandalay, including Shwenandaw Monastery and Kuthodaw Pagoda.
 Time permitting, we’ll also visit Mandalay Hill for a panoramic sunset view.

 We return to our hotel, and dinner this evening is on your own.